We help safeguard and protect you and your asset

 In 2013, San Francisco suspended the condo conversion lottery until at least 2024.
 In its place, the city adopted an “Expedited Conversion Program” (ECP) to help address the backlog of TICs waiting to be converted to condos.
 Under the ECP, existing apartment or mixed-use buildings with more than six residential units cannot be converted.
 In 2017, buildings with non-owning tenants was suspended and excluded from the program (effects are dependent on applications submitted prior to June 27, 2017).

-However, the condo conversion bypass-rules for buildings with two units are not affected by anything in the ECP.
+However, the condo conversion "two-unit conversion bypass" rules for existing buildings are not affected by anything in the ECP.
 As a result, they are more flexible and have shorter waiting times for owner eligibility and not imposed impact fees.

-Moreover, the revised rules do not affect existing commercial buildings, which can still be converted into commercial condominiums that can be individually sold.
+Moreover, the revised rules do not affect existing commercial buildings, which some can still be converted into commercial condominiums that can be individually sold.

 All buildings in Oakland can be converted to condominiums whether or not the property owner resides in the property, but the regulations vary depending whether or not the building is located in an “impact area.”